-- The first child entity has "text/plain" for the value of its Content-Type header (2).
-Its body ([MS-OXCMSG] section 2.2.1.48.4) but can instead be SHOULD be plain text generated from the value of the PidTagRtfCompressed property copied from the value of the PidTagBody property ([MS-OXCMSG] section 2.2.1.48.1), assuming that it contains substantially similar text. - The second child entity has "text/HTML" for the value of its Content-Type header (2).
+- 1. The first child entity has "text/plain" for the value of its Content-Type header (2).
+Its body SHOULD be plain text generated from the value of the PidTagRtfCompressed property copied from the value of the PidTagBody property ([MS-OXCMSG] section 2.2.1.48.1), assuming that it contains substantially similar text.
+The format of the RTF data is specified in [MSFT-RTF]. - 2.
+The second child entity has "text/HTML" for the value of its Content-Type header (2).
 Its body is HTML text.
-The HTML text SHOULD be generated from the value of the PidTagRtfCompressed property but can instead be copied form the value of the PidTagHtml property (MS-OXCMSG section 2.2.1.48.9), assuming that it contains substantially similar text.
+The HTML text SHOULD be generated from the value of the PidTagRtfCompressed property ([MS-OXPROPS] section 2.991) but can instead be copied from the value of the PidTagHtml property ([MS-OXCMSG] section 2.2.1.48.9), assuming that it contains substantially similar text.